 “I think your best course will be toward the Susquehanna (River), taking the route by Emmitsburg, Chambersburg, and McConnellsburg… It will depend upon the quantity of supplies obtained in that country whether the rest of the army can follow.
 There may be enough for your command, but none for the others.
 If Harrisburg comes within your means, capture it.”

-Lee sent an official order the next day, “which I wish you to see it strictly complied with.”
-The order went through Lieutenant General James Longstreet, whom Stuart was screening, and Longstreet added a suggestion that instead of joining Ewell, which could expose Lee’s entire movement, Stuart should ride around the rear of the Federal army.
+Stuart was to protect Ewell’s right flank “and collect all the supplies you can for the use of the army.”
+These orders went through Longstreet, whom Stuart was screening, and Longstreet added a suggestion that instead of joining Ewell, which could expose Lee’s entire movement, Stuart should “pass by the enemy’s rear if he thinks that he may get through.”
 Lee approved, with the stipulation that once Hooker crossed the Potomac, Stuart “must immediately cross himself and take his place on our right flank.”